PooyehA/Deep-LASI/docs/source/documentation.rst

 To evaluate your experimental data with *Deep-LASI*, please open the program from the MATLAB command window by typing in :code:`>> TRacer`.
 TRacer is the core-program responsible for data import, trace extraction, as well as and manual selection and sorting.
 After a couple of seconds, the Start-GUI of the program will open as shown in :numref:`open-program`.

 .. figure:: ./../figures/documents/Tracer_FirstPage.png
-   :width: 740
+   :width: 650
    :alt: Open Deep-LASI
    :align: center
    :name: open-program

-   The GUI of Deep-LASI can be started from the MATLAB command window and possesses 6 sub-GUIs for data processing and analysis.
+   The Main-GUI of Deep-LASI has six sub-windows for data processing and analysis.

 Deep-LASI shows one empty Main-GUI together with six integrated sub-windows for analyzing the data and one menubar for handling the data reading, the settings of the program, and simulating single-molecule data.

 Menu bar
 ~~~~~~~~~~~~~~~~~
-Basic functionalities of *Deep-LASI* are controlled via the Menu bar which has the following five drop-down menus
+Basic functionalities of *Deep-LASI* such as data handling, program settings, or the training of new neural networks for datta analysis are controlled via the *Menu Bar*.
+It has the following five drop-down menus

 ..  csv-table:: Data format
    :header: "Button", "Purpose"